Coderrob/pinata-ipfs-scripts-for-nft-projects/README.md

 `var: pinataCIDs` - To prevent re-uploading already pinned files in Pinata.
 This variable is loaded with the json contents of the `./ouput/downloaded-cids.json` file if one exists.
 These CID mappings will help prevent re-uploading a file that has already been pinned in Pinata.

-`var: outputPath` - The relative output file path.
+`var: OUTPUT_PATH` - The relative output file path.
 Defaulted to `./output/uploaded-cids.json`.

-`var: folderPath` - The relative folder path to read and upload all local files to be pinned with Pinata.
+`var: FOLDER_PATH` - The relative folder path to read and upload all local files to be pinned with Pinata.
 Defaulted to the `files` folder.

 `env: PINATA_API_KEY` - The Pinata API Key environment value